olivercheok20/sudoku-bot/README.md

 # sudoku-bot
-Implementation of the backtracking Sudoku-solving algorithm in Python
+Implementation of the backtracking Sudoku-solving algorithm in Python.

 Follow the following steps to run the program successfully: